 Keep your greenhouse clean.
-A cleaned greenhouse that is bare of plant debris is less likely to develop thrips.
+A cleaned greenhouse that is bare of plant debris is less likely to develop pest issues.

 Don’t forget your beneficial insects!
-There is a type of mite called the thrips predator mite which will happily eat the thrips, as well as spider mites and pollen.
-The minute pirate bug also eats thrips.
-Ladybugs and lacewings are both great at reducing thrips populations.
-Finally, the Trichogramma wasp is known to destroy some varieties of thrips.
+There is a type of mite called the thrips predator mite which will happily eat your thrips, as well as spider mites and pollen.
+The minute pirate bug also eats them.
+Ladybugs and lacewings are both great at reducing populations.
+Finally, the Trichogramma wasp is known to destroy some varieties.

 Inspect new plants before introducing them into your yard or your greenhouse.
 These irritating little pests will spread quite rapidly from the new plants to older ones.

 It may be wise to keep plants separated in a quarantine area away from your greenhouse or garden for a couple weeks so that you can keep an eye on them.